brain-modelling-group/stochastic-sync/data/README.md

 Functional networks

 ### paper_simulations folder
-All the simulated data used in the paper
+All the simulated data used in the paper.
+Note that matrices corresponding to node phase dynamics have transients removed (converted to NaN) to reduce space.

 ### others
 Connectivity matrices, node locations, between-node distances, pre-calculated network modules